behradeslamifar/Istio-Certified-Associate/labs/README.md

 ```
-WARNING: Istio 1.19.0 may be out of support (EOL) already: see https://istio.io/latest/docs/releases/supported-releases/ for supported releases
-This will install the Istio 1.19.3 "default" profile (with components: Istio core, Istiod, and Ingress gateways) into the cluster.
+This will install the Istio 1.19.3 "demo" profile (with components: Istio core, Istiod, Ingress gateways, and Egress gateways) into the cluster.
 Proceed? (y/N) y
 ✔ Istio core installed
 ✔ Istiod installed
+✔ Egress gateways installed
 ✔ Ingress gateways installed
-✔ Installation complete
-Made this installation the default for injection and validation.
+✔ Installation complete                                                                                                                       Made this installation the default for injection and validation.
 ```

 </p>